Silent Valley National Park: Insects

 There are at least 730 identified species of insects in the park.
 The maximum number of species belong to the orders Lepidoptera and Coleoptera.
 Many unclassified species have been collected and there is a need for further studies.

 33 species of crickets and grasshoppers have been recorded of which one was new.
 41 species of true bugs (eight new) have been recorded.
 128 species of beetles including 10 new species have been recorded.

 Over 128 species of butterflies and 400 species of moths live here.
 A 1993 study found butterflies belonging to 9 families.
 The families Nymphalidae and Papilionidae contained the maximum number of species.
 13 species were endemic to South India, including 5 species having protected status.

 Seven species of butterflies were observed migrating in a mixed swarm of thousands of butterflies towards the Silent Valley National Park.
 In one instance an observer noted several birds attempting to catch these butterflies.

-A survey jointly conducted by Indian Dragonfly Society and the Forest and Wildlife Department in September 2018 in the buffer zone of the Silent Valley National Park found 82 species of odonata.
+A survey jointly conducted by Indian Dragonfly Society and the Forest and Wildlife Department in September 2018 in the buffer zone of the Silent Valley National Park found 83 species of odonata.
 The species found include Indosticta deccanensis, Burmagomphus laidlawi, Microgomphus souteri, Onychogomphus nilgiriensis, Euphaea dispar, Idionyx travancorensis, Megalogomphus hannyngtoni and Lestes dorothea.
+A survey jointly conducted by Society for Odonate Studies and the Forest and Wildlife Department in September 2019 in the core and buffer zones of the Silent Valley National Park found 75 species of odonata including 8 new species, bringing the total number of odonate in Silent Valley to 91 species.
+The species found include Hemicordulia asiatica, Macrogomphus wynaadicus, Lamelligomphus nilgiriensis, Epithemis mariae, Palpopleura sexmaculata, Neurothemis intermedia, Agriocnemis splendidissima, Lestes dorothea, Onychargia atrocyana, Phylloneura westermanni, Euphaea dispar, and Protosticta gravelyi.
+A survey jointly conducted by Society for Odonate Studies and the Forest and Wildlife Department in 2023 in the core and buffer zones of the Silent Valley National Park found 3 more new odonate species, bringing the total number of odonate in Silent Valley to 103 species.
+The species found include Megalogomphus hannyngtoni, Caconeura risi, and Melanoneura bilineata.
+A survey jointly conducted by Society for Odonate Studies and the Forest and Wildlife Department in October 2025 in the core and buffer zones of the Silent Valley National Park found 6 more new odonate species, bringing the total number of odonate in Silent Valley to 109 species.
+The species found include Merogomphus longistigma, Macromia irata, Macromidia donaldi, Protosticta mortoni, Euphaea wayanadensis, and Elattoneura tetrica.